List of Hannah Montana characters: Lilly Truscott

 Lillian "Lilly" Truscott (Emily Osment) is the best friend of Miley Stewart.
 She also becomes Oliver Oken's girlfriend in Season 3 and 4.
 When Miley is Hannah, Lilly is under the alias Lola Luftnagle, and also "Lola LaFonda."
 She is also close friends with Hannah Montana and part of her entourage.
-Lilly/Lola has a huge crush on Orlando Bloom in the episode "The Test Of My Love" and tells Miley that she will see "the Lilly Bloom" when Orlando finally meets her.
+Lilly/Lola has a huge crush on Orlando Bloom in the episode "The Test of My Love" and tells Miley that she will see "the Lilly Bloom" when Orlando finally meets her.
 She also plays a central role in the film Hannah Montana: The Movie.
 The character was originally named Lilly Romero and then changed to Lilly Truscott.
 Miley Cyrus first auditioned for the role but was cast as the main character instead.
 Emily Osment auditioned for the role after Cyrus was cast.

 Lilly was born in and grew up in California and was childhood friends with Oliver.
 She met Oliver in kindergarten and was best friends with him ever since.
 In "Judge Me Tender", she describes him as a dead beat when she first met him.
 She recently lived with her mother Heather Truscott (Heather Locklear) in Malibu.
 Heather appears in one episode, "Lilly's Mom Has Got It Goin' On," where she briefly dates Miley's father Robby.
 Lilly's parents are divorced, and her father is an accountant.
 In Season 1, Lilly claims to have a brother but this is contradicted by her in Season 3.
-In "Miley Get Your Gum," Lilly refers to her brother's pet hamster.
-However, in the episode "Cheat it" Lilly says "Sometimes I wish I had a brother, then I come over here.
+In "Miley Get Your Gum", Lilly refers to her brother's pet hamster.
+However, in the episode "Would I Lie to You, Lilly?"
+Lilly says "Sometimes I wish I had a brother, then I come over here.
 All better!"
 In the Season 3 episode "The Wheel Near My Bed (Keeps on Turnin')," she moves in with the Stewarts' when her mother gets a job in Atlanta.
 But after she hears that Miley does not like her staying with them, she goes to stay at her dad Kenneth's (Jon Cryer) apartment only to find it even worse than the Stewart's house.
 Once Lilly and Miley make up, Lilly goes back to staying at the Stewart's house.